stanfordnlp/CoreNLP/_pages/coref.md

 * There are document genre annotations.

 Because of this, we train models with a few extra features for running on this dataset.
 We configure these models for accuracy over speed (e.g., by not having a maximum mention distance for the mention-ranking models).
-These models can be run using the -conll properties files (e.g., neural-english-conll.properties).
-Note that the ConLL-specific models for English are in the [English models jar](http://nlp.stanford.edu/software/stanford-english-corenlp-2016-01-10-models.jar), not the default CoreNLP models jar.
+These models can be run using the `-conll` properties files (e.g., `neural-english-conll.properties`).
+Note that the CoNLL-specific models for English are in the
+[English models jar](http://nlp.stanford.edu/software/stanford-english-corenlp-2016-01-10-models.jar), not the default CoreNLP models jar.

 ## Training New Models

+### Deterministic System

+As a rule-based system, there is nothing to train, but there are various data files for demonyms and to indicate noun gender, animacy, and plurality, which can be edited.
+See [the Stanford Deterministic Coreference Resolution System page](http://nlp.stanford.edu/software/dcoref.html).

 ### Statistical System
 Training a statistical model on the CoNLL data can be done with the following command: